andybonnetto/Carderly/Carderly_Motor/README.md

 ```

 ### Servo motor -360
 360 servo motors are used to turn the small casters in the input and output of the device.
 You must specify input or output in order to choose the pin to activate.
-For now the run at full speed during a constant period (magic number in call_motor).
+For now the run at high during a constant period (magic number in call_motor).
+The duty cycle's mean is at 50 and corresponds to the minimum speed in one direction.
+A duty cycle of 100 gives a speed of 0 while a duty cycle of 10 is quite fast.

 in call_motor :
 ```